mmertsock/mmertsock.github.io/_posts/2015-09-07-twisted-branch.markdown

 After the climb, it was back to work in Italy Hill State Forest, through rolling mud (about as dry as you could ask for though), grass, and rocks.
 The air was close and felt hotter than expected on top of the hill.
 After a lot of work, much of it alone, I started the final climb out of the woods, transitioning from a (very) washed out track to paved road.
 Then, everything fell apart.

 I'm still not certain what exactly broke me down, some combination of factors for sure, but I didn't see it coming and haven't yet puzzled out all the details.
 Italy Hill was barely the longest (so far) segment between aid stations, but it felt much longer.
 I was suddenly very hot and fatigued, off balance mentally, and discouraged after being passed by some rather fresh looking runners (including Wookie and Jeremy: racers from Baltimore who I would get to know during the race).
+Jeff's parents were on the trail taking photos, and their cheers provided a much needed boost but the effect was only temporary.
 I tried to eat a Picky bar, but I was suddenly rather dehydrated and couldn't chew it.
 And then I stopped, on pavement and exposed to the sun, to reboot a frozen GPS device.
 The plan was to take advantage of two miles of downhill road leading up to Italy Turnpike aid station.
 I put in the work, but it hurt and felt deathly slow in the heat.

 ## AS 5 to 6 (Patch Road), ~6.3 mi/35.6 total: a long recovery